 Other evidence that can become obsolete over time is the accident scene.
 Following a traffic collision, law enforcement will investigate the scene to determine who is at fault.
 Pictures and statements are gathered to be used at trial.

-Personal injury lawyers and defense attorneys are also allowed access to the evidence, including the scene.
-If the car accident case happens within two years, most of the area will be relatively the same.
+Personal injury lawyers and defence attorneys are also allowed access to the evidence, including the scene.
+If a car accident case happens within two years, most of the area will be relatively the same.
 Generally, buildings, landscaping, traffic lights, and roads will not change drastically in two years.

 In ten years, new buildings could go up, the road could be widened, or a bridge may be added.
 In ten years, most evidence to support your claim could have changed or become unreliable.

 Are There Any Exceptions to the Statute of Limitations in Nevada?

 In Nevada, there are two possible exceptions to the statute of limitations.
 Extending the deadline for a personal injury claim is a serious and challenging issue to bring before the court.
 It is rarely granted and only under special circumstances.